thongdang2708/thongdang2708/README.md

 🌱 For databases, I know how to use Firebase, MySQL and PostgreSQL for SQL, and MongoDB, Firestore for NoSQL.

-🌱 I have several skills in Amazon Cloud Services such as AWS Elastic Beantalk, AWS S3 Bucket, AWS RDS.
+🌱 I have several skills in Azure (Web App Services for Containers) and Amazon Cloud Services (AWS Elastic Beantalk, AWS S3 Bucket, AWS RDS).

-🌱 I know how to use Docker, Kubernetes, and Git tools.
+🌱 I know how to use Docker, Kubernetes, Git, Gitlab, and Gitlab Actions for CI/CD tools.

 🌱 Knowledge of unit testing: JUnit, Mockito (Java) and automation testing framework: Playwright (Javascript).